FairwindsOps/rbac-lookup/README.md

 ### GKE IAM Integration

 If you're connected to a GKE cluster, RBAC is only half the story here.
 Google Cloud IAM roles can grant cluster access.
 Cluster access is effectively determined by a union of IAM and RBAC roles.
-To see th relevant IAM roles along with RBAC roles, use the `--gke` flag.
+To see the relevant IAM roles along with RBAC roles, use the `--gke` flag.

 ```
 rbac-lookup rob --gke